Related ToolsCanvaCopyDescriptJasperHeights PlatformZapierNotionCourseboxChatgpt

 2. Descript: Edit Video as Fast as You Edit Text

 Video editing is the biggest time sink in course creation.
-Descript changed my entire approach by letting me edit video by editing the transcript.
+Descript changes the entire approach by letting you edit video by editing the transcript.
 Delete an “um” from the text, and it disappears from the video.

 Key features for course creators: